KSDunne/twenty_one/README.md

 - The app was tested for 'intended appearance' and for 'intended functionality' on all 5 browsers

 - From what I can see the app works exactly the same on all 5 browsers

+- Note: The app was also tested on a 2012 macbook air, because I find app-faults usually show up easily on older devices, it was tested on a 2017 macbook and a 2022 microsoft windows PC

 - See browser compatibility testing results in the table below